Baertram/LibFilters-3.0/LibFilters-3.0/Documentation/LibFilters-3.0_WIKI_Home.md

   return IsItemLinkBound(itemLink)
 end

---Register a filterFunction to player inventory if not libFilters:IsFilterRegistered(myAddonUniqueFilterTag, LF_INVENTORY) then libFilters:RegisterFilter(myAddonUniqueFilterTag, LF_INVENTORY, filterFuncForPlayerInv) end

 --At any time the filter should not be applied anymore (e.g. as the inventory LF_INVENTORY hides) you need to unregister the filter again.
 --LibFilters will keep all registered filterFuctions active until you manually unregister them!
 So make sure to register and unregister them properly if not needed anymore
 --The library provides callbacks for the filterTypes to get noticed as the filterTypes are shown/hidden.